lightbend/kalix-jvm-sdk/samples/java-customer-registry-kafka-quickstart/README.md

 ## Running Locally

-To run the example locally, you must run the Akka Serverless proxy.
+To run the example locally, you must run the Kalix proxy.
 The included `docker-compose` file contains the configuration required to run the proxy for a locally running application.

-It also contains the configuration to start a local Kafka broker and a Zookeeper that the Akka Serverless proxy will connect to.
+It also contains the configuration to start a local Kafka broker and a Zookeeper that the Kalix proxy will connect to.
 To start the proxy, the Kafka broker, and the Zookeeper, run the following command from the kafka directory:

 ```